sbalbale/Northeastern-EECE2160-Embedded-Design/README.md

 ## :dart: About ##

-This is my coursework for GE1502 Cornerstone of Engineering 2 at Northeastern University
+This is my coursework for EECE2160 Embedded Design at Northeastern University

 ## :rocket: Technologies ##